cekit/cekit/docs/descriptor/includes/packages.rst

 .. note::
     Available only on RPM-based distributions.

-This approach enables you to download a yum repository file and corresponding GPG key.
+This approach enables you to download a yum repository file.
 To do it, define repositories section in a way of:

 .. code-block:: yaml